-SA Objective Proposed Policy No policy 10 To ensure environmisto Permanent.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures These measures will help enhance effects relating to this sustainability objective.
+19. To ensure appropriate Permanent.
 Direct.
 ST/LT + Neutral.
-0 19.
-To ensure appropriate development control procedures in place to manage the risks of coastal erosion, coastal and fluvial flood risk, in accordance with development management policies and NPPF.
+0 To ensure no significant effects as a development control procedures in place to manage the risks of coastal erosion, coastal and fluvial flood risk, in accordance with development management policies and NPPF.
 The proposed policy designates a site for housing that is more than 100m from the coastal area, minimising risks from sea level rises.
-A no policy option would not alter the status quo.
+A no policy option would not alter the status quo. result of recreational pressure on designated sites, the policy should cross-refer to Policy SP25 and the SPA mitigation strategy.
 20. To conserve and enhance Permanent.
 Direct.
-ST/LT + Unknown ? biodiversity.
+ST/LT + Unknown?
+The proposed policy includes provision biodiversity.
 The proposed policy designates a site for housing that has minor potential for ecological effects, though by keeping development away from Green Wedges, impacts on habitats could be minimised, assuming the allocated site, ecological value is low.
+A no policy option would prevent development on existing greenfield land that may have minor benefits for local ecology. for undertaking a pre-design ecological assessment taking account of the presence of wintering and breeding birds.
+Undertaking these measures would help identify issues and mitigate negative effects.
+In addition, to ensure no significant effects as a result of recreational 227. pressure on designated sites, the policy should cross-refer to Policy SP25 and the SPA mitigation strategy.
+21. N/A N/A 22.
+To reduce the global, social and environmental impact of consumption of resources by using sustainably produced and local products.
+Unknown?
 A no policy option would prevent development on existing greenfield land that may have minor benefits for local ecology.
-21. N/A 22.
-To reduce the global, social and Unknown ?
 Neutral.
-0 environmental impact of consumption of resources by using sustainably produced and local products.
-A no policy option would prevent development on existing greenfield land that may have minor benefits for local ecology.
-A no policy option would not alter the status quo.
-23. To increase energy efficiency Unknown ?
+0 A no policy option would not alter the status quo.
+In terms of mitigation, Policy SP35 states that new development must take account of: Adapting to climate change by minimising vulnerability, providing resilience to the impacts of climate change and complying with the Government's Zero Carbon Policy.
+Mitigating against climate change by reducing emissions.
+These measures will help promote positive effects relating to this sustainability objective.
+However, the overall effect of this would be dependent on the final design of any emerging housing proposals.
+23. To increase energy efficiency Unknown?
 Neutral.
-0 and the proportion of energy generated from renewable sources in the area.
+0 The success of the proposed policy and the proportion of energy generated from renewable sources in the area.
 Effects against this objective are unknown at this stage as the policy does not include explicit reference to renewable energy or the requirement for energy efficiency measures.
-A no policy option would not alter the status quo.
-Summary
+A no policy option would not alter the status quo. would depend on the implementation of other Local Plan policies relating to renewable energy provision and energy efficiency.
+These policies would help promote beneficial effects and support this sustainability objective.